red-hat-storage/ocs-ci/docs/fixture_usage.md

 ## Basic information

-What is pytest Fixture?
+What is a pytest Fixture?
 You can find definition and examples documentation in [pytest web](https://docs.pytest.org/en/latest/fixture.html).
-Please read this as the first.
+Please read this documentation first.

 We should keep our fixtures organized and have all the dependencies well defined in fixtures.

-All the fixtures should be documented - mandatory is document return value.
+All the fixtures should be documented - documenting the return value is mandatory.

 Fixture is compose of its setup part, the code which is done for prepare resource and teardown part which is after yield of added via